PierreREN/operations-research-algorithms/README.md

 Ant-Colony Algorithm, or to be more specific, ant-colony system and ant-cycle model which are two common instances of Ant-Colony Algorithm have been implemented to solve the TSP problem.
 You may find through the given examples that Ant-Colony Algorithm apparently out-performs the other intelligent optimization algorithms for solving basic TSP.

 Several graph algorithms have also been proposed, including max flow, min span tree, and also shortest path.

+Multiple design patterns have been adopted to increase the flexibility, reconfigurability and reusability of the algorithm components and thus to faciliate the utilization of this set of operations research algorithms.